alejo4373/dotfiles/debian/README.md

 1. Install git, curl, htop, zsh, vim, mpv
 2. Install oh-my-zsh and symlink zsh/.zshrc from this repo to ~/.zshrc
 3. Install youtube-dl from https://ytdl-org.github.io/youtube-dl/download.html
+4. Install nvm from GitHub and then install `npm install --lts`

 ## Shortcuts that I miss from Mac